AlexLieb83/talkaboutit/README.md

 Post your thoughts, comment on other's thoughts.

-Made with TypeScript, Nextjs, Tailwind, Prisma, Railway
+Made with TypeScript, Nextjs, Tailwind, Prisma, Railway, PostgreSQL